At a high level, Linkerd consists of a control plane and a data plane.

 control data to the data plane proxies, etc. Together, they drive the behavior

-Web - The web deployment provides the Linkerd dashboard.
+The web deployment provides the Linkerd dashboard.
+This does not require running

-Grafana - Linkerd comes with many dashboards out of the box.
+Linkerd comes with many dashboards out of the box.
 The Grafana component is used to render and display these dashboards.
 You can reach these dashboards via links in the Linkerd dashboard itself.
+It is possible to see high level metrics and dig down into the details for your workloads as well as Linkerd itself.

 The Linkerd data plane is comprised of lightweight proxies, which are deployed